Huntington Park, California Therapists

 An Overview of Mental Health in Huntington Park, California

 Los Angeles, like many metropolises across the nation, is experiencing a mental health crisis of sorts.
-According to one source, depression and anxiety are the two most common disorders with which residents live.
+According to one source, depression, and anxiety are the two most common disorders with which residents live.
 However, Los Angeles, home to a diverse group of people, sees a diversity of emotional disorders.
-Other diagnosable disorders residents live with include bipolar disorder, obsessive-compulsive disorder, schizophrenia and post-traumatic stress disorder.
+Other diagnosable disorders residents live with include bipolar disorder, obsessive-compulsive disorder, schizophrenia, and post-traumatic stress disorder.

 The National Survey on Drug Use and Health looked at illicit drug use and episodes of depression in LA residents over the age of 12.
 What it found was that 15.4 percent of the metropolitan statistical area, or 1.6 million persons, abuse illicit drugs in any given year.
 4.4 percent abuse prescription drugs and 8.7 percent live with a diagnosed substance abuse disorder.
 20.3 percent of residents binge drink alcohol, and 5.4 percent claim to experience major depressive episodes.